TOP Contributors

 0

-This example demonstrates use of the output compare module on the PIC32 using the XC32 compiler.
+This example demonstrates how to use the input capture module of the PIC32 microcontroller using the XC32 microcontroller.

 [Learn More]